genesistoxical/pruebas/README.md

 >* Please note that you must first compile the source code in Visual Studio to get the binaries, otherwise you will get a [📍Compiler Error](https://github.com/genesistoxical/drop-icons/issues/3).
 >* Alternatively, you can download the compiled app from the Drop Icons [page](https://genesistoxical.github.io/drop-icons/).

-**Portable with 7zip.bat** allows you to quickly zip the portable version.
-It only works with [7zip](https://www.7-zip.org/).

-Both .iss and .bat get the files that are needed within their folder and/or the Release folder (due to relative paths).
+.iss Get the files that are needed within their folder and/or the Release folder (due to relative paths).

 ## Contributing
 * If you make comments in the code, preferably in Spanish, please.